Water & Green Growth:

 Location: Global

-Client: World Water Council (in partnership with the Korean Government)
+Client: World Water Council (in partnership with the South Korean Government)

 The concept of "green growth" has arisen out of the high environmental cost of rapid urbanization and economic development, especially in Asia.
 Green growth means "environmentally sustainable economic progress to foster low-carbon, socially inclusive development," according to Organization for Economic Cooperation and Development.

-Nautilus’ role is to help analyze the role of water in green growth, summarize exemplary case studies, prepare a report for international discussion by decision makers, and develop a policy framework to support implementation.
-The results will then be summarized into key messages for the UN conference on Rio+20, celebrating the 20th anniversary of the Earth Summit.
+- Phase 1: Nautilus helped to analyze the role of water in green growth, summarized 26 exemplary case studies, prepared a report for international discussion by decision makers, and developed a policy framework to support implementation.
+The results were summarized into key messages for the UN conference on Rio+2016.
+Read Water and Green Growth, Edition 1…